The purpose of this elections code is to establish standardized procedures for the

 of the senate.
 Term of office for senate committees shall be two years unless determined

-2. ABSENT FACULTY MEMBERS: Ballots shall be sent to the campus mail box of instructors
+FACULTY MEMBERS: Ballots shall be sent to the campus mail box of instructors on medical,

-on medical, pregnancy, or sabbatical leave, or to their home address, if requested.
+pregnancy, or sabbatical leave, or administrative leave, or to their home address,

+if requested.
 Such individuals shall have the right to participate in faculty elections.
-Such rights

-are not extended to persons on full leave of absence.
+to participate in elections.
+Such rights are not extended to persons on full leave

-OF ELIGIBLE VOTERS.
-The list shall be periodically reviewed and approved by the president
+LIST OF ELIGIBLE VOTERS.
+The list shall be periodically reviewed and approved by the

 Recording of Election Results

-ELECTIONS LOGBOOK.
-The results of all elections shall be immediately recorded in the
+FACULTY ELECTIONS LOGBOOK.
+The results of all elections shall be immediately recorded

 Information to be recorded shall include all of the following, plus any additional